mbelouso/maths_fun/README.md

 **Hover tooltip**

-Move the mouse over the heatmap to see the exact θ1, θ2, and flip count at the cursor position in the status label.
+Move the mouse over the heatmap to see the exact θ1, θ2, and the selected metric's value at the cursor position in the status label.

 **Interesting things to try:**
 - Start with **Coarse 50** for a quick overview, then switch to **Fine 200** to see the fractal boundary in detail